-Fast and robust extraction of original and updated publication dates from web pages.
+Fast and robust extraction of original and updated publication dates from URLs and web pages.

 Find original and updated publication dates of any web page.
 From the command-line or within Python, all the steps needed from web page download to HTML parsing, scraping, and text analysis are included.